 Eighty Ninety's first single "Three Thirty" charted #2 on Spotify's Global Viral playlist and our follow up EP, Elizabeth, has more than 15 million streams.

-My productions, songs and mixes have been added to dozens of official Spotify playlists --including US and Global Viral Charts, Today's Top Hits, New Music Friday, Fresh Finds (cover artist), Indie Acoustic, Relax and Unwind, Mood Booster--charted on Hype Machine and Billboard Magazine, and spun on radio stations across the world.
+I have a good track record of helping indie artists release music that moves their career forward: my productions, songs and mixes have been added to dozens of official Spotify playlists --including US and Global Viral Charts, Today's Top Hits, New Music Friday, Fresh Finds (cover artist), Indie Acoustic, Relax and Unwind, Mood Booster--charted on Hype Machine and Billboard Magazine, and spun on radio stations across the world.

 My work has been featured in publications including Billboard Magazine, ARTISTdirect, Ones To Watch, the FADER, CLASH, LadyGunn, Galore, The Wild Honey Pie, Indie Shuffle, Indietronica, Local Wolves and Born Music.

-Artists I've worked with include Eighty Ninety, Bell the Band, Aaron Taos, Sorcha Richardson, AMFM, Cody Lovaas, Nola Wren, MisterWives, CHASE, Stevie Wolf, The Orwells, Alex Winston, Half Moon Run, Caveman, Common Jack, Drew Angus, Sharks In The Deep End, Spinn, Smif-n-Wessun, Busty and The Bass, Okieriete Onaodowan (Hamilton the musical).
+Artists I've worked with include Eighty Ninety, Bell the Band, Aaron Taos, Sorcha Richardson, Hunter and Wolfe, AMFM, Cody Lovaas, Nola Wren, MisterWives, CHASE, Stevie Wolf, The Orwells, Alex Winston, Half Moon Run, Caveman, Common Jack, Drew Angus, Sharks In The Deep End, Spinn, Smif-n-Wessun, Busty and The Bass, Okieriete Onaodowan (Hamilton the musical).

 Reviews (5)Endorse Harper James